weavejester/reagi/README.md

 3
 ```

+For a full list, see the [API docs](http://weavejester.github.io/reagi/reagi.core.html).

-Finally, behaviors can be converted to event streams by sampling them
+Behaviors can be converted to event streams by sampling them at a
-at a specified interval:
+specified interval in milliseconds:

 ```clojure
 user=> (def et (r/sample 1000 t))